Trump Defends His Controversial ‘Very Fine People’ Charlottesville Comments

 But Biden believes that the country needs someone who will stand up against what he sees as abuses by the Trump administration.

 It isn’t the first time that Biden has taken Trump to task for his comments about the Charlottesville rally.
 In August 2017, Biden wrote a piece for The Atlantic saying that the country had reached a point where the “soul” of the nation was at stake.
 He criticized the president for supporting neo-Nazis and other white supremacists.
-He called on the nation to rally against the hateful message coming from the president, and appears poised to stake his campaign on that message.
+He called on the nation to rally against the hateful message coming from the president and appears poised to stake his campaign on that message.